-This is the same process I recommend when you are developing a resume.
-You can find more detail here on each of the parts, but will summarize the major parts here.
+This is the same process I recommend when you are making the perfect resume.
+You can find more detail here on each of the parts but will summarize the major parts here.

 For each position (even if outside of the current organization), identify your biggest 3-5 achievements in each of the following areas:

 For each of these areas, define the particular 3-5 business and financial impacts to the company.

 Answer the question, “How did the business benefit from you being in the role or project?”

 If you can further define these impacts specifically to how they helped the leader – you are all the more golden in your pitch opportunity.

 Define & document your legacy.